 The report generator creates automated summaries of analytic results based on a search query or topic definition.
 It makes use of webLyzard’s portfolio of high-quality visualizations to produce professionally designed PDF reports.
 Optimized for print, such reports widen the platform’s target group beyond the users of the interactive dashboard and unlock many new application scenarios.
 Automated reports can serve as weekly management updates, for example, or as comprehensive on-the-fly briefings on recent events or the social perceptions of an issue.

-Download a four-page sample report on Tesla Motors
+Download a nine-page sample report on Tesla Motors

 The report generator offers a selection of five different report types, which are outlined in the following (the header always contains the search term, the date range as well as the chosen sources and languages):

 - Trends and Associations.
 Two line charts on the left show recent trends in daily coverage per sentiment category and source – complemented by a third chart on the right to compare sentiment across sources.
 Colored indicators represent average values, small numbers next to the arrows the change between the first and last day.
 Two donut charts depict the overall distribution by sentiment and source.
 Underneath, a tag cloud and keyword graph summarize the most important semantic associations with the search term.

 - Cross-Media Analysis.
 A scatterplot and frequency-sorted table present the top sources reporting about the search term.
 The size of the bubbles shows the overall reach of a source, their color ranges from red (negative) to grey (neutral) and green (positive).
 The table includes the top 3 keywords that a given source associates with the search term, the number of mentions, the reach of the source, the impact of the coverage (multiplying reach and the number of mentions), and the average sentiment expressed by each source.